 It was founded in 1873 where three rivers including the Animas River “fork,” hence the name.
 By 1883, about 450 residents filled its buildings, including a hotel, saloon, and post office.
 Given the brutal snowstorms, Animas Forks emptied out by the 1920s.

-It’s still a remote location, so we recommend you travel with four-wheel drive or visit in summer.
+It’s still a remote location and requires four-wheel drive.
+It’s also best to visit in summer.
 Weather conditions can get gnarly up there, so check it ahead of time.